 The Amsterdam Hilton Ballroom has a separate entrance at the Apollolaan in Amsterdam-South.
 The first two days, September 3rd and 4th, are by invitation only.
 Due to the limited number of visitors that are allowed in at any given time, we kindly ask for visitors’ patience before entering the room.
 However any waiting time can be carried out in the pleasant and dedicated Art Affair lounge, or perhaps by having lunch on the Hilton terrace.

-6 Renowned Dutch Art Dealers Enter an Art Affair
+12 Renowned Dutch Art Dealers Enter another Art Affair

 Art Affair at Amsterdam Hilton | December 17 – 20, 2020